Lightnet/nextapireactforum/docs/authorization.md

 - posts

 forum
+- check register
+- userid, isregister, role, fourmid, group (forumuser)
-- group permission id , role
+- group permission id , role (fourmaccess)
+- forumid, defultrole=user,  (forumconfig)

+when accessing the forum query check user id and access

+when user fetching type it query access by forum, board, post, comment checks.
+- rewrite the docs convert to that user role
+- check if user has access to type write, delete, edit

+-
 permission
--tagid (forum / board / post / comment)
+-tagid , forum , board , post , comment (boardaccess)
 -type

 if user is in forum script witll check which users is accessing to reduce waste data.
 But still wast data depend on the layers.